idobata/idobata-hooks/README.md

   * (required)
     * `screen_name`: The hook name.
 The is displayed as message sender.
-    * `identifier`: The internal identifier.
-This should not be duplicated as other identifier.
     * `icon_url`: The icon url.
 The icon linked by URL is displayed as message sender.

   * (optional)